// 04 — about

 Why we work the way we work.

-Our pricing model — fixed-price quotes, no retainers, direct invoicing — is a stewardship decision before it is a business decision.
-Hourly billing on a project the studio could quote concretely is a soft form of extraction: the longer it takes, the more we get paid.
+No hourly billing on projects we can quote concretely.
+No retainers that outlive the work.
+Hourly on a project the studio could scope is a soft form of extraction — the longer it takes, the more we get paid.
 Retainers that outlive the work are the same problem stretched over months.
 We'd rather quote a real number, ship the work, and let the relationship continue because the client wants to come back — not because an auto-renewal made it inconvenient to leave.

 Honesty in scope

 We tell you what's in scope, what's out, and where we are uncertain — in writing, before the invoice.
 We tell you when we're not the right shop for a build and recommend someone who is.
-The ninth commandment is not a marketing slogan; it is a constraint on how we describe what we can and cannot do.
+That standard isn't a marketing slogan; it's a real constraint on how we describe what we can and cannot do.

 Work as vocation

-We believe writing software is a real vocation — not a sideshow to "real ministry," not merely a means of funding other things.
+Writing software is a real vocation, not a means to other ends.
 A well-built site that helps an Oklahoma HVAC operator route real leads at midnight, in summer, with no AC, is itself good work.
-We try to do it well because the work itself matters, and because the One we ultimately answer to sees what we ship.
+We try to do it well because the work itself matters.

 Want to know how we actually work?